MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 - *Microsoft R Open*: High performance math libraries installed on top of a stable version of Open Source R (including Base and Recommended Packages)

 - *DistributedR*: Parallel and distributed computing framework for ‘Big Data Big Analytics’

 - *ScaleR*: High performance, scalable, parallelized and distributable ‘Big Data Big Analytics’ in R

 - *ConnectR*: Data connections for the ‘Big Data Big Analytics’
-- *DevelopR*: An integrated development environment (IDE) for R on Windows

 - *DeployR*: A web services software development kit for integrating R with third party products (including business intelligence, data visualization, rules engines, etc.)

 We briefly discuss each of these feature areas below, with a guide to where to find the corresponding component in **Microsoft R Server** and **Microsoft R Client**.